 24 Hour Solar Power!

-Solar power is one of the best inventions I reckon since sliced bread.
+Solar power is one of the best inventions since sliced bread, I reckon.

-Unlike sliced bread its not that easy to understand, you think it would be simple, put some panels on your roof then you have the power you need to run your house?
+Unlike sliced bread it's not that easy to understand, you think it would be simple, put some panels on your roof then you will have the power you require to run your house?

-There are things to consider like all the different types of panels inverters, matching the size system to your appliances and then the cost,what if I move?
+There are things to consider, like all the different types of panels, inverters, matching the size system to your appliances and then the cost.

-is it worth it how long will it before I get my investment back?
+What if I move?
+Is it worth it?
+How long will it before I get my investment back?

 Most of my life I have been a sales trainer so I know all the tricks and I love spending hours sitting down with the solar guys listening to their terrible sales skills and unfortunately mostly lies.
-I am a person that if its not logical to me I want be involved in it.
-So after sitting down with lost of solar guys learning about all these different systems, I come to the conclusion its just not worth it.
+I am a person that if it's not logical to me I won't be involved in it.
+So after sitting down with lots of solar guys learning about all these different systems, I come to the conclusion it's just not worth it.
 Here are some of my reasons of what didn’t make sense to me.

-If one of your panels is shaded your whole system won’t generate power or if one of you panel’s dies?
-Really you telling me that a bit of shade blocks one of my panels and it stops?
-Yep no power.
+If one of your panels is shaded your whole system won’t generate power or if one of your panels dies?
+Really, you're telling me that a bit of shade blocks one of my panels and it'll stop producing?
+Yep, no power.

 Once the sun goes down your back using the grid system at peak rates!